tarebyte/cwdg-setup/README.md

 ###Clone the Repo

+You can click on "Clone in Mac" and clone by using the new [GitHub App](http://mac.github.com/).

+OR

-Open your terminal and run the following:
+You can open your terminal and run the following:

     git clone https://github.com/tarebyte/cwdg-setup.git